 All sorts of lightbulbs went on in my head!
-My Ex is just in “Miserable Behavior Modification.”
+My Cheater is just in “Miserable Behavior Modification.”
 He is trying to do this on his own, without help from anyone, using his own wisdom, and he is failing miserably.
 He has not made his repentance real because he isn’t following the steps for real repentance laid out by our Savior in the scriptures.
 With, what my therapist Home Teacher calls, “cheap repentance,” he will NEVER have joy.
 He can seek for “happiness” all he wants, but he will never find joy!
 This is the lot of the damned.
 No joy.

 Elder Packer explains: